 1. Separate the dry corn husks into individual pieces and remove any corn silk threads inside the husks.
 Bring a large pot of water to a boil and remove from the heat.
 Place the separated husks in the water, weight with a large, round baking dish, and cover.
 Allow the husks to soak for 1 hour.

-e 2 tablespoons of lard in a large, heavy skillet over medium heat.
+2.Heat the 2 tablespoons of lard in a large, heavy skillet over medium heat.
 Add the onions, corn, and bell peppers, and cook, stirring, until soft, about 4 minutes.
 Add the garlic, serranos, ancho chili powder, salt, cumin, and cayenne, and cook, stirring, for 1 minute.
 Add the chicken, Anaheim peppers, and cilantro, and cook, stirring, for 1 minute.
 Remove the pan from the heat and let sit until cool enough to handle.
 When cool, fold in the goat cheese.
 Set aside.

 3.Place the remaining solid lard in the bowl of an electric mixer fitted with a whisk attachment, and cream until light and fluffy, about 3 minutes.
 Combine the masa harina and salt in a bowl.
 With the mixer on medium speed, alternately add the masa harina and chicken stock to the whipped shortening, thoroughly mixing after each addition.
-Gradually add the melted
+Gradually add the melted lard to the dough mixture with the mixer on medium speed.

 4. Place one soaked cornhusk on a flat work surface.
 Scoop 1/4 cup of the masa batter into the center where the husks join and with the back of a spoon, spread it into a 4-inch square.
 Place about 1 generous tablespoon of the chicken mixture into the center of the masa.
 As though wrapping a package, fold the sides of the husk over the filling, then bring the bottom and the top over the filling, overlapping as much as possible to tightly enclose the filling.
 Wrap a piece of kitchen twine around the middle of the tamale, as though wrapping a present, twisting the twine up and down at the middle to tie around all 4 sides, and knotting the twine at the top.

 5. Lay or stand the tamales in a steamer insert 2-inches over a pot of gently boiling water, being careful not to pack them too tightly, then cover with a lid.
-Steam the tamales for 2 hours, replenishing
+Steam the tamales for 2 hours, replenishing the water as needed, so the pot does not go dry.
+Remove the tamales from the steamer insert and let cool for 10 minutes before handling.

 5a.
 Another alternative for steaming is to take a bamboo steamer and place a few of them at a time in the layers fo the steamer, this works especially well if you only want to steam a few.
 Follow the timing as per above.
 See the picture to the side for an example.